Understanding Development: theory and practice

 Next, we look at a major shift after the 1980s and 1990s in an era of economic liberalization and globalization.
 This period has seen an ever growing focus on market-based policy prescriptions together with debates on “best practices” for “governing” development.
 To understand the dynamics behind this sharp turn, we survey some of the most influential policy prescriptions, such as structural reforms, the popularization of micro-finance, programs that promote financial inclusion and other relevant interventions that focus on “nudging” individual economic behavior.
 Our key concern here is to understand why such market-based policy prescriptions gained increasing prominence and survived to this day despite notable critiques such as Amartya Sen (and his capability approach) and Joseph Stiglitz (and debates within the World Bank).

 The final part of the course looks at alternative policy prescriptions that emerged out of these critiques and highlights the renewed focus on the role of the state and political institutions.
 In particular, we assess arguments that emphasize institutional quality and institution-building.
-We end the course by unpacking current challenges and emerging themes in development studies, such as inequality, deindustrialization and middle-income trap.
+We end the course by unpacking current challenges and emerging themes in development studies, such as racial inequalities and gendered development policies.
+These last two modules will be co-taught with Dr. Miriam Bradley.